sudmantlab/MyotisGenomeAssembly/analyses/README.md

 Folder Structure
 ------------------

+- `.gitignore`

+  Everything should have its own .gitignore file to track what not to include.
+As a helpful hint, run `find . -type f -size 50MB` to see what files are a big no-no from GitHub.

+  If you add a huge file to your git commit, see [this helpful guide](https://medium.com/analytics-vidhya/tutorial-removing-large-files-from-git-78dbf4cf83a) for fixing it.

 - `data`

   All the raw and final/clean data should be symlinked or copied into the `data` folder.